 - History of two or more prior C-sections and no vaginal deliveries

-While VBAC is associated with fewer complications than an elective repeat C-section, a failed trial of labor after cesarean (failed TOLAC) is associated with more complications, including, rarely, a uterine rupture.
-If your uterus tears open during labor, an emergency C-section is needed to prevent life-threatening complications, such as heavy bleeding for the mother.
-If the rupture is complex or to stop the bleeding, the uterus might need to be removed (hysterectomy).
+While a successful VBAC is associated with fewer complications than an elective repeat C-section, a failed trial of labor after cesarean is associated with more complications, including, rarely, a uterine rupture.
+If a scar on your uterus from a previous cesarean tears open during a trial of labor, an emergency C-section is needed to prevent life-threatening complications for you and your baby.
+Treatment might involve surgical removal of the uterus (hysterectomy).
 If your uterus is removed, you won't be able to get pregnant again.

 How you prepare